Republicans have some of the most negative reactions to Trump-Putin news conference

-The response from lawmakers to President Trump's press conference with Russian president Vladimir Putin was swift and almost universally negative, with especially critical statements coming from members of Trump's own party.
+The response from lawmakers to President Donald Trump's news conference with Russian President Vladimir Putin was swift and almost universally negative, with especially critical statements coming from members of Trump's own party.

-Sen, Bob Corker, the Tennessee Republican who chairs the Senate Foreign Relations Committee, said: "Putin only understands strength and I did not think this was a good moment for our country."
+Sen. Bob Corker, the Tennessee Republican who chairs the Senate Foreign Relations Committee, said: "Putin only understands strength and I did not think this was a good moment for our country."

 "I felt like, that everyone who's dealt with Putin understands fully that the best way to deal with him is through strength and I just felt like the president's comments made us look as a nation more like a pushover.
 And I'm disappointed in that," Corker told reporters on Capitol Hill.